|New Hampshire State Library

 - Developed by librarian Robin Brenner, this site reviews graphic novels for children, teens, and adults.

 - Plymouth District Library Teen Booklists

-- Extensive annotated booklists in categories such as Books Made into Movies, Books by International Authors, and Books about Teens with Disabilities or Illnesses in Fiction, compiled by the Plymouth (MI) District Library.
+- Extensive annotated booklists in categories such as Audio Books for Great Listening and Gentle Reads, compiled by the Plymouth (MI) District Library.